Scott Parker: Fulham

-AFC Bournemouth
+Bournemouth

-The same day his departure from Fulham was finalised, Parker was appointed as head coach of AFC Bournemouth, replacing Jonathan Woodgate on a three-year contract.
+The same day his departure from Fulham was finalised, Parker was appointed as head coach of Bournemouth, replacing Jonathan Woodgate on a three-year contract.
 After guiding the club to 13 points from a possible 15, Parker was awarded the league's Manager of the Month award for September 2021.
 Parker won the award again in October after leading Bournemouth to five wins in five matches, conceding just one goal in the process.
 Parker guided Bournemouth to promotion back to the Premier League after two years away in his first season as manager.
 The side finished as runners-up to Fulham sealing second place on 3 May, with one game remaining in the season, with a 1–0 win against fourth-placed Nottingham Forest.

 Bournemouth won their first game back in the top flight, defeating Aston Villa 2–0 at home on 6 August.
 After that win, the team lost its next three games by an aggregate score of 16–0, losing 4–0 to Manchester City, 3–0 to Arsenal, before a 9–0 loss away at Liverpool on 27 August, a joint-record for the largest score margin in Premier League history.
 Following the Liverpool match, Parker expressed his frustrations with the club's transfer policy, stating they were currently "unequipped" for the Premier League.
 Three days after the Liverpool match, Bournemouth announced they had parted company with Parker.
 Gary O'Neil succeeded Parker.